-STUDENT OF CONCERN COMMITTEE AND THREAT ASSESSMENT TEAM
+STUDENT SUPPORT TEAM AND THREAT ASSESSMENT

-UC Law SF has a Student of Concern Committee that also serves as the Threat Assessment Team.
-UC Law SF' Student of Concern Committee is a multi- disciplinary team whose purpose is to work in collaboration with campus departments, faculty, and staff, to provide early intervention to at-risk students.
-The Committee's responsibilities include coordinating a response among campus departments and offices in dealing with a student who is exhibiting concerning, disruptive, or distressed behavior, with a focus on ensuring the safety of the student, the campus at large, and the general public.
-Offices that are represented on the Committee include: The Associate Academic Dean, Student Services, Health Services, UCSF Security, Operations, Housing, and the Disability Resources Program.
+UC Law SF has a Student Support Team (SST) that also serves as the Threat Assessment Team.
+UC Law SF' Student Support Team is a multidisciplinary team whose purpose is to work in collaboration with campus departments, faculty, and staff, to provide early intervention to at-risk students.
+The responsibilities of SST include coordinating a response among campus departments and offices in dealing with a student who is exhibiting concerning, disruptive, or distressed behavior, with a focus on ensuring the safety of the student, the campus at large, and the general public.
+Offices that are represented on the Committee include: The Dean of Students, Student Services, Health Services, UCSF Security, Operations, and the Disability Resources Program.
 The Committee also consults with academic advisors, campus housing, faculty, and staff.

-Counseling for students is available through Carbon Health, (415) 326-7549 or uclawsf-support@carbonhealth.com
+Counseling for students is available through Carbon Health, (415) 326-7549 or by emailing uclawsf-support@carbonhealth.com